rtyshyk/telegram-rag/README.md

 - Telethon sessions and Postgres data live on Docker volumes you control.
 - If exposing the stack, front it with TLS termination and consider IP allow-listing.

-## TODO

-- Implement Cohere rerank integration across the API and UI.
-Environment placeholders (`COHERE_API_KEY`, `RERANK_ENABLED`) and documentation references exist, but no reranking client or request path is wired up yet.

 ## Supporting Scripts

 - `./scripts/wait_for_health.sh` - wait until API and Vespa report healthy